rust-lang/book/second-edition/src/ch01-01-installation.md

 ### Troubleshooting

-If you've got Rust installed, you can open up a shell, and type this:
+If you’ve got Rust installed, you can open up a shell, and type this:

 ```text
 $ rustc --version